Safeguarding Policy

 • Establish University internal processes for reporting and report suspected child abuse in accordance with the Reportable Conduct Scheme, mandatory reporting requirements (where applicable) and other applicable reporting requirements around child safety.

-• Provide advice to Nossal Institute personnel regarding questions and concerns about the Safeguarding Children and Young People Framework, Policy, and Code of Conduct, the safeguarding reporting process and whether something needs to be reported, and child safeguarding implications in Nossal Institute programs and activities.
+• Provide advice to Nossal Institute personnel regarding questions and concerns about the Safeguarding Framework, Policy, and Code of Conduct, the safeguarding reporting process and whether something needs to be reported, and child and at-risk adult safeguarding implications in Nossal Institute programs and activities.

 Employees, students, volunteers and contractors responsibilities:

-• Advocate and promote child rights, empowering and engaging children, and young people in support of this policy.
+• Advocate and promote child and at-risk adult rights, empowering and engaging children, young people, and at-risk adults in support of this policy.

-• Maintain a full understanding of the commitments and expectations of this policy, as well as all other policy relevant to safeguarding children and young people.
+• Maintain a full understanding of the commitments and expectations of this policy, as well as all other policy relevant to safeguarding children, young people and at-risk adults.

 • Ensure compliance with this policy, fully implementing and adhering to the commitments and expectations.

-• To undertake any induction and training anticipated in this policy, in relation to policy and procedures relevant to safeguarding children and young people.
+• To undertake any induction and training anticipated in this policy, in relation to policy and procedures relevant to safeguarding children, young people and at-risk adults.

-• To support a culture of openness, continued improvement and accountability to children and young people by engaging in regular review and discussion of organisational policies and practices and providing feedback to support improvement.
+• To support a culture of openness, continued improvement and accountability to children, young people and at-risk adults by engaging in regular review and discussion of organisational policies and practices and providing feedback to support improvement.

 • To seek guidance from a supervisor or manager if there is ever any lack of understanding in relation to the commitments and expectations as set out in this policy.